evidentlyai/evidently/README.md

 ```
 That's it!
 A single run after the installation is enough.

-**Note**: if you use Jupyter Lab, the dashboard might not display in the notebook.
-However, the report generation in a separate HTML file will work correctly.
+**Note**: if you use Jupyter Lab, the reports might not display in the notebook.
+However, you can still save them as HTML files.

 ### Windows
 Evidently is available as a PyPI package.
 To install it using pip package manager, run: